eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ## 2 Use Cases

-The development of the Architecture Reference Framework (ARF) is strategically guided by use cases that showcase the user experience, value proposition, and business requirements of the EUDI Wallet ecosystem.
+The development of the Architecture Reference Framework (ARF) is strategically guided by use cases that showcase the User experience, value proposition, and business requirements of the EUDI Wallet ecosystem.
 In this process, the eIDAS Expert Group initially creates service blueprints for each use case.
 These blueprints meticulously detail the service delivery\'s touchpoints, components, and processes.
-Their role is twofold: they are instrumental in the service design and function as a tool to improve user experience and service efficiency, while simultaneously highlighting potential areas for enhancement.
+Their role is twofold: they are instrumental in the service design and function as a tool to improve User experience and service efficiency, while simultaneously highlighting potential areas for enhancement.
 Serving as a foundational element, these blueprints inform the creation of use case rulebooks and the development of common specifications.
-Detailed in the annexes, these blueprints offer comprehensive solutions with the flexibility to incorporate alternative approaches and optional steps, such as the discretionary display of pre-approved user data.
-It's important to note that user journeys may differ depending on the chosen implementation approach, affecting processes like data retrieval and user consent.
+Detailed in the annexes, these blueprints offer comprehensive solutions with the flexibility to incorporate alternative approaches and optional steps, such as the discretionary display of pre-approved User data.
+It's important to note that User journeys may differ depending on the chosen implementation approach, affecting processes like data retrieval and User consent.

 The eIDAS Expert Group has described service blueprints for the following use cases: